natraj01/Nbeats-with-RevIN-normalization-for-Time-Series-Analysis/README.md

 In this project we use nbeats model and took its reference from Daniel Bourke #youtube(it is a must watch video if want to learn this topic), and for revin normalization part i took reference from mskbarah25 #repo.

+File named "Implementing Nbeats with RevIN.ipynb" contains the total code and "nbeats_revin" has Nbeats model blocks and RevIn normalization part.